Nick Westbrook-Ikhine Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Matchup vs. Cincinnati

-- Westbrook-Ikhine racked up zero receiving yards in his lone career matchup against the Bengals, 28.5 fewer than his over/under for Saturday's game.
+- Westbrook-Ikhine collected zero receiving yards in his lone career matchup against the Bengals, 28.5 fewer than his over/under for Saturday's game.

-- Westbrook-Ikhine did not have a touchdown catch in that contest against the Bengals.

 - The 264.6 yards per game the Bengals are conceding through the air makes them the NFL's 27th-ranked pass defense.